 I hope the season is going well for you!
 Take a break to enjoy a cold drink and kick back with our short and sweet summer newsletter, which includes updates on this year’s Ag Reinvestment Fund projects, along with farmers in the news, and new resources for farms.

 Farmers often learn best from other farmers, so we hope this newsletter provides you with useful stories of other farmers sharing their own successes and challenges.
-Our new multi-media documentary project, Growing Innovation, is continually being built and we encourage you to check out the farmer profiles there.

 Agricultural Reinvestment Fund: Farmers in the News